StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 are effective and create an enjoyable gaming experience.

+Finally, we aimed to examine whether the application enhances information retention.
+To this end, we repeated the Post Test 2 weeks after the initial tests.

 _Figure 7.1_ shows the evaluation process we followed.

 ![Evaluation Process.](chapter-7/image001_evaluation_flow.png){#fig:fig701 height=50%}

-A group of undergraduate university students, totaling 20, volunteered to participate in the evaluation of the game, all of whom claimed to have a strong background in mathematics and knowledge of complex numbers.
+A group of undergraduate university students, totaling 23, volunteered to participate in the evaluation of the game, all of whom claimed to have a strong background in mathematics and knowledge of complex numbers.

 Quiz questions are available in the _Appendix B_ section of this thesis.
 Both SUS and GUESS-18 questionnaires are available in the _Appendix C_ section of this thesis.